 <img src="/images/image.png" alt="" /> <script src="../../scripts/global.js"></script>

-Paths like this reference files in a local file system that doesn't really exist where your Pen preview is loaded.
-Always link to external assets via fully qualified URLs like
+Paths like this reference files in a local file system, which Pens don't have (but Projects do!).
+Always link to external assets via fully qualified URLs like: